HeidernBuffalo/HeidernBuffalo.github.io/secure_home/manual.md

 ## Why This App?

 As an ex-Facebook engineer, I really hate the fact that giant companies are peeking into everyone's privacy.
 I hope there is a tool for everyone in the world that allows them to store their information securely.
-At the same time, I want to make the collabrations with small social circles easier.
+At the same time, I want to make the collaborations with small social circles easier.

 My Secure Home has a distinct difference that all the texts and images within each social circle is encrypted using the circle password, which makes it impossible to read unless the password is possessed.
-This eliminates the possiblity of others peeking into your data.
+This eliminates the possibility of others peeking into your data.

 ## Installation